xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta2.md

 - The Future cannot retroactively invalidate a settled event: once an exit/settle boundary is witnessed under a contract’s own rules, that settlement is final relative to that contract instance.
 Time, here, is not “what the universe is”; it is **what a contract agrees to recognize** for causality, concurrency, and settlement.

-### 1.1.3 Dimensional Accretion, Tail Typicality, Non-Scalar Strength , and The P2P Admissibility Ocean (model)
+### 1.1.3 Dimensional Accretion, Tail Typicality, Non-Scalar Strength, and The P2P Admissibility Ocean (model)
 **Status: model, not kernel.**
 This section introduces an explanatory model used throughout the paper.
 It adds **no** normative force beyond Axiom 1 and Axiom 2, and it is **not** a claim about physical cosmology.
 It is a model of coordination complexity in a contract-forking civilization.